DemiCon 32 Guests of Honor

 DemiCon 32 is excited to have twice the number of Guests of Honor because we are also bringing back the Guests of Honor that would have attended DemiCon 31 if we hadn't been forced to cancel the in-person convention due to the coronavirus pandemic.

 Alison is an independent artist who has always loved animals, creatures, and monsters, and draws dragons every day.

-Lettie Prell is a science fiction writer whose subject matter often explore the edge where humans and their technology are increasingly merging, occasionally resulting in comparisons to Black Mirror.
-Her stories have appeared on Tor.com, and in Clarksworld, Analog, and Apex Magazine, and reprinted in a number of anthologies, including The New Voices of Science Fiction (2019), The Best American Science Fiction and Fantasy 2018, The Year’s Best Fantasy and Science Fiction: 2018 Edition, edited by Rich Horton, and The Best Science Fiction of the Year Volume 2.
-She’s lived in Des Moines most of her adult life, where we’ve known for a long time she’s on of the best!
+Lettie Prell is a science fiction writer whose subject matter often explores the edge where humans and their technology are increasingly merging.
+Her stories have appeared in Wired, Tor.com, Clarkesworld, Analog, and Apex Magazine, and reprinted in several anthologies including The New Voices of Science Fiction and The Best American Science Fiction and Fantasy.

 David Pancake is a sculptor of fantasy art.
 David’s creations represent a vast and unique repertoire of his personal interests.
 Not limiting himself to one genre, he pursues a variety of subject matter which includes a series of risqué angels, dragons, comic book heroes, nudes, abstracts, and horror figurines.